-The relationship between counsellor and client offers a confidential and safe space in which to explore problems and anxieties.
-It is probably the most important tool in the work they undertake together, acting as a mirror between the past and the present and opening up a route to better understanding.
+The relationship between therapist and client offers a confidential and safe space in which to explore problems and anxieties.
+It’s probably the most important tool in the work they undertake together, acting as a mirror between the past and the present and opening up a route to a better understanding.
 This can make it easier to move away from unhelpful or unwanted behaviour patterns and to make different choices.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.